Growing concern for tick-borne illnesses in Tennessee - NewsBreak

 Dr. Schaffner added the best thing you can do is avoid tick bites altogether.

-And if you do have a tick, Dr. Schaffner recommended careful removal.
+And if you do have a tick, Dr. Schaffner recommended careful removal.1 dead, 1 injured following shooting at Riverdale High School graduation on MTSU campus

 “The approved way to remove a tick if you find it embedded is to take a tissue and grasp the tick firmly right down to the skin.
 And then pull gently perpendicular to the skin Don’t shirk away, because you might leave the head of the tick embedded.
 So just pull perpendicular gently.
 And that works very, very well.”